pual/couchbase-mobile-portal/md-docs/ready/training/02-using-the-database.md

 The way to query data in Couchbase Lite is by registering a View and then running a Query on it with **QueryOptions**.
 The first thing to know about Couchbase Views is that they have nothing to do with UI views.

 A [View](/documentation/mobile/current/develop/guides/couchbase-lite/native-api/view/index.html) in Couchbase is a persistent index of documents in a database, which you then query to find data.
 The main component of a View is its map function.
 It takes a document’s JSON as input, and emits (outputs) any number of key/value pairs to be indexed.
 First, you will define the view to index the documents of type **task-list**.
-The diagram below shows the result of that map function.
+The diagram below shows the result of the code you will review shortly.

 ![](img/img.001.png)

 So you can remember that a view index is a list of key/value pairs, sorted by key.
-In your application, the view’s logic is written in the native language of the platform you’re developing on.
+The view’s logic is written in the native language of the platform you’re developing on.

 <block class="ios" />